Paul Winchell, the voice of Tigger, passes away at age 82 in Moorpark,

 and to Disney's 3 other theme parks, for her and her family.

-The June 24th issue of TIME includes an article on Disney's newest
+The June 24th issue of TIME includes an article on

-animated feature Lilo & Stitch.
+Disney's newest animated feature Lilo & Stitch.

 Disney's direct-to-video sequel Air Bud Spikes Back is released.

 The Disneyland Resort hosts a world premiere event for the new feature film Pirates of the Caribbean: Dead Man's Chest.
+The second installment of the Pirates of the Caribbean film series, Dead Man's Chest will be released in the United States on July 7.

 Disney Channel first airs "Ill of the Future" the 40th Phil of the